-Measure approximately 50 mg of concentrated HNO_3 (70% aqueous solution) into a preweighed 3 mL conical reaction vial.
-Weigh the vial containing the acid to get an exact mass of HNO_3 used.
+Generation of the Electrophile: Measure approximately 50 mg of concentrated HNO_3 (70% aqueous solution) into a pre-weighed 3-mL conical reaction vial.
+Weigh the vial containing the acid to get the exact mass of HNO_3 used.
 Note: Two drops of HNO_3 is approximately 50 mg.
-Next add 10 drops of glacial acetic acid and 20 drops of concentrated H_2SO_4 .
-Mix the solution thoroughly to generate the active electrophile in situ.
+Next, add 10 drops of glacial acetic acid followed by 20 drops of concentrated H_2SO_4 .
+Mix the solution thoroughly to generate the active electrophile (nitronium ion) in situ.

-To a 5 mL conical reaction vial, add methyl benzoate and acetanilide (masses to use should be calculated above).
+EAS Reaction: To a 5-mL conical reaction vial, add methyl benzoate and acetanilide (masses should come from your calculations).
 Add 10 drops of glacial acetic acid and 20 drops of sulfuric acid.
-Insert a spin vane into the vial and mix until a clear solution is obtained.
-Place this vial into a cold water bath (~10 °C) prepared from ice and water in a small beaker.
-With rapid stirring, add the nitration solution dropwise via pipet over 5 min.
+Insert a spin vane into the vial and mix until a clear, but not colorless solution is obtained.
+Place this vial into a cold-water bath (~10 °C) prepared in a small beaker.
+With rapid stirring, add the nitronium ion solution dropwise via pipet over 5 min.
 Once addition is complete, remove the water bath and allow the mixture to stir at room temperature for 5 min.
-To the resulting solution, slowly add water with mixing to bring the total volume to 4 mL.
-Collect the solid precipitate via Hirsch filtration and wash the solid well with small volumes of cold water.
+To the resulting solution, slowly add water with mixing to bring the total volume in the vial to 4 mL.
+Collect the solid precipitate via Hirsch filtration and wash the solid well with small volumes of ice-cold water.
 Transfer the solid to the Craig tube and recrystallize from hot ethanol.

-Once the crystals have dried, record the yield, melting point, IR spectrum, and NMR spectrum.
+Data Collection: Once the crystals have dried, determine the yield, measure the melting point, and record an IR spectrum, and NMR spectrum.
 You will be able to identify the nitration product based on this data.